What is this study about?

 The lack of physical activity and increase of sedentary lifestyle in adolescents is a global health problem.
 Active transport (walking or cycling) to school is a convenient way to integrate physical activity into everyday life and maintain or increase physical activity levels.

 The BEATS Study investigates transport to school habits, the neighbourhood environment and physical activity of high school students living in the Otago region.
 The study involves surveys and focus groups with students and parents, and an interview with a school principal.

-- Māori and Pacific Perspectives on Transport to School (recruiting now!)
+- Māori and Pacific Perspectives on Transport to School (completed)